 Employees and the organizations they partner with want to know that the work they're doing is meaningful and that it's leading them somewhere further along than where they started.

 This professional development journey is not always limited to developing specific skills or gaining certifications.
 Instead, developing a sense of purpose is one of the most crucial employee development goals.
-As Adam Smiley Poswolski explains in a recent article he published in Fast Company:
+As Adam Smiley Poswolski explains in a Fast Company piece,

 Young people aren’t waiting for retirement.
 They’re asking what their purpose is now, and they’re determined to find the opportunities, organizations, and companies that share their purpose.

 Supporting a growth mindset can be the cornerstone of your employee development plan's success.

 As Carol Dweck discusses in this Harvard Business Review article, people who maintain a "growth" mindset believe that "through hard work, good strategies, and input from others," talents can be developed.
 Those with a "fixed" mindset are more inclined to believe talent, skills, or intelligence are innate qualities that can't be earned.

 Though it's a surprisingly common framework people adopt in the business world, a fixed mindset can be problematic for professional development goals.
 If you believe you've either already got the talent in a certain area or you never will, you're unlikely to respond well to training and development.

 In her seminal TED talk on the topic, Dweck explains "the power of yet."

 Those three letters can have so much positive impact.
 So how do you inspire your team to revel in the "yet" and work to improve their skills every day?